pclavell/Master_Thesis/README.md

 5) Supplementary figures PAU CLAVELL.pdf includes all the supplementary figures referenced in the manuscript.

+6) Workflow.pdf is the scheme of the analysis workflow.

-6) nextflow.config.txt is the custom config file
+7) nextflow.config.txt is the custom config file

-7) sbatch splitwholeh.sh is the bash script for slurm with the nf-core rnaseq pipeline to obtain human counts
+8) sbatch splitwholeh.sh is the bash script for slurm with the nf-core rnaseq pipeline to obtain human counts

-8) sbatch splitwholem.sh is the bash script for slurm with the nf-core rnaseq pipeline to obtain mouse counts
+9) sbatch splitwholem.sh is the bash script for slurm with the nf-core rnaseq pipeline to obtain mouse counts